-Dirk Hebel is Dean of the Faculty of Architecture (2019–) and Professor of Sustainable Construction at the Karlsruher Institut für Technologie (KIT) in Karlsruhe, Germany (2017–).
+Dirk Hebel is Dean of the Faculty of Architecture (2019–) and Professor of Sustainable Construction (2017–) at the Karlsruher Institut für Technologie (KIT) in Karlsruhe, Germany.

-He is also a member of the Academic Committee of the LafargeHolcim Foundation (2017-).
+He is a member of the Academic Committee of the LafargeHolcim Foundation (2017–).

-Dirk Hebel was Principal Investigator at the Future Cities Laboratory (FCL), which was established in 2010 by the Swiss Federal Institute of Technology (ETH Zurich) and Singapore’s National Research Foundation.
+He is also Principal Investigator at the Future Cities Laboratory (2012–), which was established in 2010 by the Swiss Federal Institute of Technology (ETH Zurich) and Singapore’s National Research Foundation.